Bible study questions

 Uriah seems to have known what was going on, and why he was summoned.
 There were plenty of people to tell him – outraged family members who had seen Bathsheba go to the palace, or soldier-friends who had watched her pass through the guard-house at the entrance of the palace.

-The reconstruction of the gates at Gezer at Bible Archaeology: War shows the sort of gates Bathsheba had to pass through.
+The reconstruction of the gates at Gezer (at right) shows the sort of gates Bathsheba had to pass through.
 Note the compartments at the side of each gate.
 These provided shelter for guards on duty, and she and David’s messenger could not have passed through without the soldiers seeing them.
 The events of that night would have been known to many people.

 David Murders Bathsheba’s Husband Uriah